dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 This is a great trait all around.
 Not only is it a significant boost to {{< spell 6807 "Maul" >}}'s damage, but it affords you some flexibility in your Rage management.
 Particularly in situations with tank swaps, this allows you to safely spend Rage on Maul and still be able to have an {{< spell 192081 "Ironfur" >}} up for when you taunt back.
 Offensively, this is one of the strongest Guardian specific traits out there.

+*As an aside, I love the design of this trait personally and I wish there were more of this style in the Azerite system in general.
+It creates an interesting interaction between our spenders and goes beyond the typical "heal for X/gain an absorb/gain a stat" design, and while it doesn't really affect the gameplay in super meaningful ways, it does incentivize using both offensive and defensive skills in tandem.*

 ## Layered Mane

 - {{< spell 279552 "Layered Mane" >}} - {{< spell 192081 "Ironfur" >}} increases your Agility by X, and casting Ironfur has a chance to grant 2 applications.